 Advanced players know this as Counter Stepping.
 A player can quickly reduce their movement velocity by giving input opposite to their current movement direction, forcing their current velocity below the pre-defined movement threshold.

-A less talked about mechanic that is probably one the most important aspects of the Counter Strike spray pattern model is something I call additive camera recoil spread.
+A less talked about mechanic that is probably one the most important aspects of the Counter Strike spray pattern model is something I call additive camera recoil offset.

 When applying recoil, not only do we apply the recoil pattern offset, we also apply an additional offset which is the difference between our current recoil and our aim point origin.

-This is also one of the more advanced dynamics of Counter Strikes gun play, and a key factor in the topic of "Resetting the spray".
+This is also one of the more advanced dynamics of Counter Strikes gunplay, and a key factor to the concept of "Resetting the spray".

-Without this, the mechanics only requires the player to learn the reset time of a given weapon.
+Without this, the mechanics only require the player to learn the reset time of a given weapon.

 Loop points wont directly impact your weapon behavior.
 Rather, they make the defining weapons a whole lot easier, to make sure you don't have to manually create infinite data points for your recoil and spread.
 This is especially useful when dealing with weapons that have large magazines or instances where a game features infinite ammo.